 Jeremy Smith (Executive Director) is a West Point graduate and Marshall scholar.
 He served five years in the Army as an Engineer officer.
-After leaving the military, Jeremy worked for the Hillary Clinton campaign as the Director of Plans and Operations for Voter Protection in Florida, where he helped recruit, train, and coordinate more than 6,000 attorneys countering voter suppression.
-Since then, he has worked on the Doug Jones campaign in Alabama and has been helping support candidates across Texas.
+After leaving the military, Jeremy worked to provide operational guidance and planning for several Voter Protection in initiatives, where he helped recruit, train, and coordinate more than 6,000 attorneys countering voter suppression.

 Madeline Eden (Technical Director) Voting rights activist, and election security analyst.
 Former Texas candidate for the US House of Representatives, District 10.
 Madi is an entrepreneur and problem solver who has worked in the information technology sector for almost three decades.
-She spent much of her time employed as a Software Architect or Engineering Manager at companies like Dell and AMD.
-Currently the Chief Technology Officer, and Lead Strategist for Blockchain Innovation, Inc.
+She spent much of her career in Austin working as a Software Architect and Engineering Manager for Dell and AMD.
+In addition to her current work with R2V, Madi is also the Chief Technology Officer for Blockchain Innovation, Inc.

 It’s no surprise that Texas consistently ranks among the five states with the lowest voter turnout.